andrienko/markdown-habr/README.md

     var result = mdhabr.parse("# Hello, I am a title \nAnd I am some text', options);

 ## New syntax

+Some new markdown tags/behaviors were implemented just for ease of habr articles writing.

 ### Media links